AhmedKhaled8/SBE403-Lecture-Notes/Lecture 3.md

 ---

 Variables of different scopes can be named the same.
-When accessing the variable, we go from inner scope and outwards.
+When accessing the variable, we go from current scope then go outwards.

 For example,